 - Comply with all specific deadlines.

 Meet with an Advisor in the Academic Advising Office for advice as early as your first semester at SUNY Orange.
 Find out as soon as possible if your major at SUNY Orange is designed to transfer.
 Contact transfer admissions representatives from the four year colleges of your choice for specific program requirements and campus visit opportunities.
 Use the available resources at SUNY Orange to guide you in your search:

 - Academic Advising Office - Stop by to discuss academic programs, transfer options, articulation agreements, and additional transfer information/resources.

 - Faculty Advisor - Keep in contact with your faculty advisor to discuss matters related to your field of study and the potential for transfer opportunities.

 - College Transfer Fair - Held during the fall semester of each academic year.
 Many college admission reps will be on campus to assist students in transferring.
 Monitor our Transfer Fair page as we get closer to the fall for more information on this.

-- Transfer Tuesdays and Thursdays - On Tuesdays and Thursdays, four-year colleges visit SUNY Orange to provide information and opportunities at their school.
+- Transfer Days (Visiting Colleges Calendar) - On certain days of the week, four-year colleges visit SUNY Orange to provide information and opportunities at their school.
+Fall 2016 Calendar

 - Liberal Arts & Science: Humanities and Social Science